Check Out What Whales Are Doing With RIVN - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Rivian Automotive options trades today is 1536.17 with a total volume of 4,792.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Rivian Automotive's whale activity within a strike price range from $41.0 to $110.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Rivian Automotive's big money trades within a strike price range of $45.0 to $75.0 over the last 30 days.

 Rivian Automotive Option Volume And Open Interest Over Last 30 Days